- Phobias Slideshow Pictures

 Quick GuidePhobias Picture Slideshow: What Are You Afraid Of?

 Are panic attacks serious?

 Yes, panic attacks are real and potentially quite emotionally disabling.
 Fortunately, they can be controlled with specific treatments.
-Because of the disturbing physical signs and symptoms that accompany panic attacks, they may be mistaken for heart attacks or some other life-threatening medical illness.
+Because of the disturbing physical signs and symptoms that accompany panic attacks, they may be mistaken for heart attacks or some other life-threatening medical problem.
 In fact, up to 25% of people who visit emergency rooms because of chest pain are actually experiencing panic.
-As a result, people with this symptom often undergo extensive medical testing to rule out these other conditions.
+This can lead to people with this symptom often undergoing extensive medical testing to rule out physical conditions.
 Sadly, sometimes more than 90% of these individuals are not appropriately diagnosed as suffering from panic.

-Loved ones as well as medical personnel generally attempt to reassure the panic attack sufferer that he or she is not in great danger.
-But these efforts at reassurance can sometimes add to the patient's difficulties.
-If the doctors use expressions such as "nothing serious," "all in your head," or "nothing to worry about," this may give the incorrect impression that there is no real problem, that they should be able to overcome their symptoms on their own, and that treatment is not possible or necessary.
-The point is that while panic attacks can certainly be serious, they are not organ-threatening.
-Therefore, for individuals who might wonder what to do to help the panic sufferer at the time of an anxiety attack, a more effective approach tends to be to acknowledge their fear and the intensity of their symptoms while reassuring the person having the panic attack that what is occurring is not life-threatening and can be treated.
+Loved ones, as well as medical personnel, generally attempt to reassure the panic attack sufferer that he or she is not in great danger.
+However, these efforts at reassurance can sometimes add to the patient's struggles.
+If the doctors say things like, "it's nothing serious," "it's all in your head," or "nothing to worry about," this may give the false impression that there is no real problem, they should be able to overcome their symptoms without help, and that treatment is not possible or necessary.
+More accurately, while panic attacks can undoubtedly be serious, they are not organ-threatening.
+Therefore, for people who might wonder what to do to help the panic sufferer at the time of an anxiety attack, a more effective approach tends to be acknowledge their fear and the intensity of their symptoms while reassuring the person having the panic attack that what is occurring is not life-threatening and can be treated.

 What are causes and risk factors for panic attacks?